 The department is also committed to the history of philosophy, both as a subject of study in its own right and as the foundation for contemporary philosophical research.
 Historical periods that are particularly well represented in the research and teaching interests of our faculty are ancient philosophy—both Western and non-Western—medieval philosophy, 19th century and 20th century philosophy.
 Historical figures that are particularly well represented include Aristotle, Leibniz, Kant, Hegel, Mill, Husserl and Heidegger.

 Our department is thus able to offer a wide range of courses at both undergraduate and graduate levels, and an equally wide range of research specializations for graduate students.
-We have particular strengths in metaphysics, environmental philosophy, ethics and the history of Western philosophy.
+We have particular strengths in metaphysics, environmental philosophy, ethics, aesthetics, and the history of Western philosophy.

 Our Undergraduate Program offers a philosophy major that prepares students for graduate school in philosophy, or for careers in law, business, medicine, education and other professional fields.
 We also offer a philosophy minor that combines well with majors in both the sciences and the humanities, and enhances the study of these fields.
 Our Graduate Program offers a PhD degree, as well as a terminal MA in philosophy.
 Both degree programs provide opportunities to work closely with faculty on independent research projects.
 The department also provides training and practice in teaching philosophy for those graduate students who hold assistantships in the department.

 Western philosophy in the late 20th century was also characterized by a resurgence of interest in interdisciplinary research—an interest that continues to grow.
 Faculty in our department participate in a number of interdisciplinary programs at the University of Georgia, as well as pursuing other interdisciplinary interests in their research and teaching.